-- All sophisticated voice recognition is done in the Cloud, often by third parties - Your phones, devices, etc., do "wake up" processing: "Hey, Siri", "OK, Google", "Alexa", etc. - In other words, the microphone is always on - (Sometimes, devices mistake other words or sounds for the wake-up signal) - After the wakeup signal, the device sends all sounds to a server somewhere, which translates it into text - Can the live mic be used in other ways? - (Why do so many privacy people have such devices?)
+- All sophisticated voice recognition is done in the Cloud - Your phones, devices, etc., do "wake up" processing: "Hey, Siri", "OK, Google", "Alexa", etc. - In other words, the microphone is always on - After the wakeup signal, the device sends all sounds to a server somewhere, which translates it into text - Can the live mic be used in other ways? - (Why do so many privacy people have such devices?)